yuvital/yuvital-life-sdk-ios-swift-sample/README.md

 ```

 The SDK includes a ready‑made view controller YuvitalLifeSdkViewController that hosts the YuvitalLifeNativeSdk screen.
-Push the wrapper that hosts the SDK screen from any screen with a button:
+Push the wrapper that hosts the SDK from any screen:

 ```swift
 import YuvitalLifeSDK